 Fresh air is supplied to the footwell if the refrigerant compressor is switched off while the system is working in the cooling mode.
-Fresh air enters the vehicle through the openings in front of the windshield (keep free of snow) and is emitted through the ventilation openings below the rear window if the side windows are closed.
-Do not cover up ventilation openings with clothes etc.
+Fresh air enters the vehicle through the openings in front of the windshield (keep free of snow) and is emitted through the ventilation openings in the cargo space if the windows are closed.